 • Inca Trail vs. Lares Trek

-Another great alternative Trek to Machu Picchu is the Lares Route, famous for being a more cultural trek and less intense than the Salkantay and Inca Trail.
+Another great alternative Trek to Machu Picchu is the Lares Route, which is famous for being more cultural and less intense than the Salkantay and Inca Trails.

 The Lares Trek is a shorter, 4-day option that starts in the village of Lares and ends at Machu Picchu.
 While it doesn't have as many Inca ruins along the route, it's a great choice if you want to avoid crowds and learn from the locals.
 To arrive at Machu Picchu, you need to travel by train and stay 1 night in a hotel in Aguas Calientes.